Analysis | What to Know About Juneteenth

 8. Which companies are making it a holiday?

-Jack Dorsey made Juneteenth a formal company holiday at Twitter Inc. and Square Inc., both of which he leads.
+The trend began when Jack Dorsey made Juneteenth a formal company holiday at Twitter Inc. and Square Inc., both of which he leads.
 Vox Media Inc., Nike Inc., the New York Times, J.C.
 Penney Co., Qatalyst Partners, Spotify Technology SA and Quicken Loans and the National Football League all followed suit, while Facebook Inc. said it plans to cancel meetings that day for a “day of learning” about the experience of Black Americans.
 MasterCard said it would give employees the day off and encouraged them to educate themselves about the history of racism in America or volunteer with a civil rights organization.
+JPMorgan Chase & Co. will close its bank branches early, while Bank of America Corp. and Citigroup Inc. told staffers they can take a personal day, while Automakers General Motors Co. and Fiat Chrysler Automobiles NV are observing a moment of silence.
+New York State and Virginia gave state workers the day off.

 For more articles like this, please visit us at bloomberg.com